ivancrneto/django-magic-album/README.md

     'rest_framework',
     'magicalbum',

+We use Django Rest Framework for the album API.

 And the setting `MAGICALBUM_TASKS_BROKER` especifying the sending/receiving
     messages broker (Redis, RabbitMQ, etc).
 Make sure to install the properly broker packages.
 For example, for RabbitMQ: